 11. Color-coded numerical pain scale

-This pain scale was shared by a fibromyalgia patient and uses both colors and physical descriptions to help them categorize their pain.
+This numeric rating scale was shared by a fibromyalgia patient and uses both colors and physical descriptions to help them categorize their pain.
 By using something like this consistently, you can help better explain your pain to your doctor and track how it’s feeling on that day.
 This pain inventory allows someone to talk about when their pain is mild or requires urgent critical care.

 12. Sensory pain scale